dracodoc/namebrowser/README.md

 - Click Keyboard Shortcuts in left bottom.
 - Click the Shortcut column for each row to assign keyboard shortcut.

+If you feel you don't need all the menu items registered by this Adddin, you can prevent some to be registered by RStudio.
+- find the package installation folder with `devtools::inst("mischelper")`.
+- edit `rstudio\addins.dcf`, remove the sections you don't need.
+- restart R session.

+This way they will not appear in the addin menu, but you can still use the feature by running functions in console directly.

 ### name browser

 You can use the name table shipped with package immediately, input some name in RStudio **source editor** or **console**, click the Addin toolbar button to select `Names - Search name`.